-In a press release by manufacturer CSL, describe how Hemgenix (etranacogene dezaparvovec), has been granted a conditional marketing authorisation by the European Commission for treating adult patients with severe and moderately severe haemophilia B (congenital Factor IX deficiency),without a history of Factor IX inhibitors.
+Etranacogene dezaparvovec has been granted a conditional marketing authorisation by the European Commission for treating adult patients with severe and moderately severe haemophilia B (congenital Factor IX deficiency),without a history of Factor IX inhibitors.

 The condition is a caused by missing or defective clotting protein, factor IX and sufferers are particularly vulnerable to bleeds in joints, muscles, and internal organs leading to pain, swelling and ultimately joint damage.

 Hemgenix clinical data

 Some 54 adult haemophilia B patients classified as having a diagnosis of moderately severe or severe haemophilia B and requiring prophylactic Factor IX replacement therapy, were enrolled in a prospective, six-month observational period during which time they continued to use their current standard of care therapy to establish a baseline Annual Bleeding Rate (ABR).

-Fortunately, there were no serious adverse reactions identified.
+There were no serious adverse reactions identified.
 One death resulting from urosepsis and cardiogenic shock in a patient at 65 weeks following dosing was considered unrelated to treatment by investigators and the company sponsor.